dinh trung.jpg

 Sharing at the seminar, Mr. Hoang Dinh Chung, Director of the Digital Copyright Center, said that copyright protection in the digital environment is similar to protecting assets in the physical environment.

-Mr. Chung presented 8 types of copyright infringement in the digital environment.
+Mr. Chung pointed out 8 types of copyright infringement in the digital environment.
 These subjects are then put into forms of making money such as on telecommunications platforms, social networks, OTT applications, platforms with cross-exploitation needs, and paid content distribution platforms.

 Vietnamese content businesses are often small and have difficulty hiring lawyers to handle copyright infringement issues.
 Meanwhile, content is stolen by bad actors and distributed on digital platforms.

-The question is what technology supports in copyright protection in the digital environment?
+The question is what technology supports copyright protection in the digital environment?
 Mr. Hoang Dinh Chung said that currently, technology companies have solutions to register copyright authentication to prevent theft in the digital environment.
-Content will be encrypted before being uploaded to the digital environment, automatically scanned and using artificial intelligence to detect copyright infringement content.
+Content will be encrypted before being uploaded to the digital environment, automatically scanned and using artificial intelligence to detect copyright-infringing content.

 However, Mr. Tung also affirmed that the rate of copyright infringement in Vietnam is relatively high due to many reasons.
-Among them, the digital environment is a cross-border environment, making it difficult to identify subjects and violations.
+In particular, the digital environment is a cross-border environment, making it difficult to identify violators and violations.
 In addition, Vietnam's enforcement apparatus is limited, making it difficult to handle copyright infringement in the digital environment.